bKash-developer/bKash-for-woocommerce/README.md

 ### Additional Features

 * Logging of request and response traces, so that file can be prepared for SO validation.
+(In WooCommerce Status Page you can find logs tab and Search for bKash_PGW_API_LOG_<current date> file.
 * Refund can also be initiated from WooCommerce Orders actions.
 * Authorised and Capture action can be performed by changing order status On Hold → Completed.
 * All transactions and history list are made using pagination, so on each page 10 entries can be viewed.